bsempir0x65/CTF_Writeups/DownUnderCTF 2021/README.md

 - [ ] Drink something :tada:

 According to the hint we shall answer some easy questions so we started a netcat session as described and see what happens.
 Disclaimer: Never connect to something you don't know.
 So maybe not the best habbit to have.
-But what could possible go wrong :AU:
+But what could possible go wrong :au:

 After realizing it doesn't download a virus directly we started the game manually.
 We managed to reach step 4 before the connection got closed.
 We received: